The Inertia Gear Editor

 Fill Power vs. Fill Weight

-Fit is also an important consideration for warmth, a boxier fit will allow for easier layering, but can be a bit drafty if worn by itself, while a jacket with a more streamlined fit will keep you warmer, but can be a pain for layering underneath.
+Fit is also an important consideration for warmth, a boxier fit will allow for easier layering but can be a bit drafty if worn by itself, while a jacket with a more streamlined fit will keep you warmer, but can be more difficult to layer underneath.
 Overall weight is another good number to look at, but this can be skewed by heavier or lighter-weight shell and lining materials as well as features like hoods or zippered pockets.

 Best Puffer Jackets Jones Pockets

-Roomy drop-in pockets are a top feature on the Jones Re Up Recycled Puffer.
-Photo: Ryan Salm
+Roomy drop-in pockets are a top feature on the Jones Re-Up Recycled Puffer.
+Photo: Ryan Salm//The Inertia

 Winter outdoors activities require insulation, and puffer jackets provide lightweight warmth and a bit of style, too.
 Here are our top picks for insulated puffy jackets, both down and synthetic.
 Read more…